Diary of a start-up: The sharing economy is shaping the future of business

 With the sharing economy set to reach £230bn, Needham looks at how this fast-growing approach is "fundamentally" changing the way we do business

 Founder and CEO of creative meeting and venue space booking platform HeadBox, Andrew Needham is our regular Diary of a Start-up blogger.
-In his most recent blog, the start-up entrepreneur advised on how to build market share and take a ‘bigger slice of the pie’.
 This month, our diarist discusses the growing impact and influence of the sharing economy…

 Having a point of view on how your company is going to improve or change your industry is important in helping to spread the word about your brand, product, or service.
 It is all part of the focus to getting your business noticed.